aragon/sdk/docs/sdk/03-update-security-check/index.md

 #### Mandatory `applyUpdate` Call

-Each block being related to an plugin update MUST contain an `applyUpdate` action exactly once.
+Each block being related to a plugin update MUST contain an `applyUpdate` action exactly once.
 This action is composed as follows:

 - `to` MUST be the `PluginSetupProcessor` address
 - `value` MUST be zero.
 If not, we return `"nonZeroApplyUpdateCallValue"`.